Lotus SmartSuite

-SmartSuite is a discontinued office suite from Lotus Software.
-The company made versions of its office suite for IBM OS/2 and Microsoft Windows.
+SmartSuite is a discontinued office suite from Lotus Development.
+The company made versions of its office suite for IBM's OS/2 and Microsoft Windows.

-Status

-SmartSuite is no longer supported or maintained.

-SmartSuite used to be in maintenance mode, and supported with fixes and fixpacks on Windows 2000 and Windows XP.
-SmartSuite is not officially supported by IBM on versions of Windows after XP, but it does work very well on both the 32-bit and 64-bit versions of Windows Vista, Windows 7, Windows 8.1, Windows 10 and Windows 11.
+History

 eComStation 1.0 included the OS/2 version of Smartsuite.
 It was an optional extra in later versions of eComStation.
 ArcaOS does not include Smartsuite, but is able to run it.

 In 2007, IBM introduced a new office suite called IBM Lotus Symphony, unrelated to the Lotus Symphony integrated application suite that Lotus previously released.

 In July 2012 the price for a user licence of Lotus SmartSuite 9.8 was US-$342.00 when purchased directly through the IBM website.

 In May 2013, IBM announced the withdrawal of SmartSuite.
 Marketing of the product ended in June 2013, followed by all support ceasing in September 2014.
 IBM has also announced that there will be no replacement for SmartSuite.

 Components

 The following applications are included in SmartSuite for Microsoft Windows: